-Calibration: As no international reference serum exists for antibodies against HSV-1, results are evaluated in the form of ratios which are a relative measurement of the antibody concentration in serum or plasma.
+Calibration: As no international reference serum exists for antibodies against HSV-1 and HSV-2, results are provided in the form of ratios which are a relative measure for the concentration of antibodies.

-For every group of tests performed, the extinction values of the calibrator and ratios of the positive and negative controls must lie within the limits stated for the relevant test kit lot.
+For every group of tests performed, the extinction values of the calibrator and the ratio of the positive and negative controls must lie within the limits stated for the relevant test kit lot.
 A quality control certificate containing these reference values is included.
 If the values specified for the controls are not achieved, the test results may be inaccurate and the test should be repeated.

-The binding activity of the antibodies and the activity of the enzyme used are temperature-dependent.
-It is therefore recommended using a thermostat in all three incubation steps.
-The higher the room temperature (+18°C to +25°C) during the incubation steps, the greater will be the extinction values.
+The activity of the enzyme used is temperature-dependent and the extinction values may vary if a thermostat is not used.
+The higher the room temperature during substrate incubation, the greater will be the extinction values.
 Corresponding variations apply also to the incubation times.
-However, the calibrator is subject to the same influences, with the result that such variations will be largely compensated in the calculation of the result.
+However, the calibrators are subject to the same influences, with the result that such variations will be largely compensated in the calculation of the result.